Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Methodology

 \subsection{Target Generalization}

 One of the primary challenges encountered when applying CNN-based methods for path planning tasks is the incorporation of the target location into the network.
-Due to the limited field of view of the robot, achieving a globally optimized solution is not feasible.
-However, akin to how humans confront this dilemma in real-life scenarios, the robot selects a goal location within its field of view.
-In this approach, we calculate the distance between the final target and all five potential final points of the B-spline.
-Subsequently, we select the point closest to the final target, referred to as the normalized target in this study (Fig.~\ref{fig5}).
+Due to the robotic vehicle's limited field of view, achieving a globally optimized solution is not feasible.
+However, akin to how humans confront this dilemma in real-life scenarios, the robot is tasked with selecting a goal location within its field of view.
+In this approach, the distance between the final target and all five potential final points of the B-spline are calculated.
+Subsequently, we select the point closest to the final target, referred to as the "normalized target" in this study (Fig.~\ref{fig5}).
 The set containing all five normalized targets is:

 and the final target is denoted as $\mathcal{G}_{\text{final}}$.